EtoileLion/StarTrekAdventuresRoll20/README.md

 7. Copy the contents of scripts/taskdice.js into the New Script tab.
 Name it taskdice.js.
 Save the script.
 8. Copy the contents of scripts/chaldice.js into the New Script tab.
 Name it chaldice.js.
 Save the script.
 ***The remainder of the instructions may be completed by any GM in the game.***
 10. Generate a Momentum rollable table, filled with 7 icons (available under images/momentum).
-Order somewhat matters.
+Order matters if you want the script to bark the right value.
 11. Generate a Threat rollable table, filled with 21 icons (available under images/threat).
-Again, order somewhat matters. **(This may expand, as I dont know the common levels of threat in the game yet)**
+Again, order matters if you want the script to bark the right value. **(This may expand, as I dont know the common levels of threat in the game yet)**

 Start playing!